apache/mxnet/docs/tutorials/basic/data.md

 ### Loading Data using Image Iterators

-Before we see how to read data using the two built-in Image Iterators, lets get a sample dataset __Caltech 101__ dataset that contains 101 classes of objects and convert them into record io format.
+Before we see how to read data using the two built-in Image Iterators, lets get a sample dataset __Caltech 101__ dataset that contains 101 classes of objects and converts them into record io format.
 Download and unzip